Lhotse: History

 By December 2008, 371 climbers had summited Lhotse while 20 had died during their attempt.
 Lhotse was not summited in 2014, 2015, or 2016 due to a series of incidents.
 It was next summited in May 2017.

 It is possible to climb to the summit of Lhotse, then along the South Col to the summit of Everest, in less than 24 hours.
-In certain mountaineering circles, this rare (and seldom-recorded) feat is known as the "Double Crown"; the latest well-documented attempt was by Messrs.
-Jocelyn Cayer and Ashish in May 2025.
+In certain mountaineering circles, this rare (and seldom recorded) feat is known as the "Double Crown"; the first attempt recorded in the below section is by Michael Horst in 2011, while Mingma Dorchi Sherpa holds the record for fastest traverse between the two summits at 6 hours and 1 minute, made in 2019, and Nirmal Purja holds the record for fastest such traverse without supplemental oxygen at 13 hours and 42 minutes, made in 2026.